CH Precision L1 Preamplifier

-In addition, I have taken the L1 to my audio buddy Niels to also assess it in the context of his system.
+In addition, I have taken the L1 to my good friend Niels to also assess it in the context of his system.
 Naturally, I gave the L1 plenty of time to acclimatize and serious listening started only after it had been powered on for several days.

 Very importantly, with very clean audio components, sometimes, a by-product can be that the sound becomes overly analytical, or worse, edgy or hard.
-This does not happen with the L1: there is no added edge or hardness anywhere and the treble is superbly airy, fluid and refined.
+This does not happen with the L1.
+The preamp lets you hear very deeply into the mix, and in that sense, sound may be analytical but it is never clinical and the L1 kost certainly never adds any edge or hardness.

-Sometimes when adding a component to the chain, the sound can attain a more electronic signature but that also did not happen.
-The midrange had absolutely no added coloration and was still every bit as realistic.
+Sometimes, when adding a component to the chain, even when a preamp is superbly neutral, the sound can attain a more electronic signature but that also did not happen.
+The midrange has absolutely no added coloration and remained every bit as realistic as with the direct C1 route.
 And most importantly, the musical message still came through loud and clear.

-At some point, I paired the L1 with the Aqua Formula xHD DAC, not a component known for sounding rich or warm but the combination made music in a manner so effortlessly fluid and engaging and yet so incredibly hi-res that it formed the basis for several other reviews.
+At some point, I paired the L1 with the Aqua Formula xHD DAC, not a component known for sounding rich or warm.
+This made me fear for an overly lean result but the combination made music in a manner so effortlessly fluid and engaging and yet so beautifully hi-res that it formed the basis for several other reviews.